The following facilities are maintained by the Department of Biomedical Engineering to support teaching and project activities.

 Bioinstrumentation and Biosignals Laboratory (GH 007)

 This teaching laboratory provides the necessary equipment and supplies for the computer-based acquisition and processing of biological signals.
-It supports the laboratory component of our undergraduate-level (BME 1001, BME 2210, BME 2211, BME 3011, BME 4023, and BME 4011) and graduate-level (BME 523 and BME 551) biomedical engineering courses in bioinstrumentation, biosensors, and bioelectric signal processing.
+It supports the laboratory component of our undergraduate-level (BME 1001, BME 2210, BME 2211, BME 3012, BME 3013, BME 3014, BME 3300, BME 4023, and BME 4011) and graduate-level (BME 523 and BME 551) biomedical engineering courses in bioinstrumentation, biosensors, and bioelectric signal processing.
 The lab is also available for project activities and graduate-level research.

-The laboratory is equipped with digital multimeters, waveform generators, power supplies, oscilloscopes, and the necessary accessories and electronic components for effective and productive hardware project development.
+The laboratory is equipped with digital multimeters, waveform generators, power supplies, oscilloscopes, data acquisition equipment and the necessary accessories and electronic components for effective and productive hardware project development.
+Also, the laboratory recently acquired several of the National Instruments ELVIS’ which are prototyping boards with virtual test equipment incorporated in each device.

-This laboratory provides experimental and computational facilities for the biomechanical human balance control and body movement analysis component of BME courses (BME350X, BME3300) and Major Qualifying Projects.
+This laboratory provides experimental and computational facilities for the biomechanical human balance control and body movement analysis component of BME courses (BME 3503) and Major Qualifying Projects.
 The laboratory is equipped with two AMTI AccuSway Balance force platforms (manufactured by Advanced Mechanical Technology Inc., Watertown, Mass.), as well as NetForce acquisition and BioAnalysis software, which helps to conduct human balance and gait control experiments.

 The latest addition to the lab is AnyBody software, which helps to provide computer simulation experiments and visualize the internal interactions between musculoskeletal components, such as bones, muscles, and ligaments.
-The laboratory also supports the Solid Biomechanics course (BME3504), which provides hands-on experience in characterizing the mechanical properties of hard and soft tissues.
+The laboratory also supports the Solid Biomechanics courses (BME 3505 and BME 3506), which provides hands-on experience in characterizing the mechanical properties of hard and soft tissues.
 This laboratory is supplied with Instron 5544, MTS 858 MiniBionix, and BlueHill software, which are necessary for these measurements and strength tests.

-This teaching facility supports our undergraduate-level (BME 2504 and BME 3504) biomedical engineering courses in biomechanics.
+This teaching facility supports our undergraduate-level biomedical engineering courses in biomechanics.
 The laboratory has specialized electromechanical equipment for compression, tension, and torsion testing, as well as force plates for pressure analyses.

 MQP/Projects Laboratory (GH 006)